 Delta Dental has two provider networks: Delta Dental PPO and Delta Dental Premier.
-If you enroll in the Select plan, you should use a provider in Delta Dental’s PPO network.
-If you enroll in the Select Plus plan, you should use a provider in Delta Dental’s PPO and/or Premier network.
+If you enroll in the Select plan, you must use a provider in Delta Dental’s PPO network.
+If you enroll in the Select Plus plan, you must use a provider in Delta Dental’s PPO and/or Premier network.
 To receive coverage for dental services, you must choose a dentist within one of Delta Dental’s networks.
 Delta Dental’s PPO network provides the deepest discounts for services.
 There are no dental benefits for out-of-network providers.

 Not sure if your dentist is in one of the networks?
 Call Delta Dental at (800) 236-3712, visit Delta Dental at deltadentalwi.com/state-of-wi or contact your dentist directly.

-Note: ID cards for Supplemental Dental are separate from the ID cards for Uniform Dental.
-If you enroll in both, Supplemental Dental and Uniform Dental, bring both ID cards with you to your appointment.
-After enrolling Delta Dental mails ID card.
+Note: ID cards for Supplemental Dental are separate from the ID cards for Uniform/Preventive Dental.
+If you enroll in more than one dental plan, bring both ID cards with you to your appointment.
+After you enroll, Delta Dental will mail your ID card.
 You may also login and print an ID card online at www.deltadentalwi.com/state-of-wi.

-For Supplemental Dental premiums, see the Premiums page.
+For Supplemental Dental Insurance premiums review the Benefit Premiums web page.

 Forms & Resources